craterink/recsys/README.md

 ## Running this Code
 To run the code, you must have several dependencies installed, including PyTorch and PyTorch Lightning: `pip install -r requirements.txt`.
 You must also download the MovieLens 100K dataset, possibly from [here](https://www.kaggle.com/prajitdatta/movielens-100k-dataset).

 Run a given model using its prefix in the Models dict: e.g., `python main_recsys100k.py path/to/u.data path/to/u.item --model_type ncf-g [kwargs]`.
+(If you have a Weights and Biases account and you've configured it locally, you can specify a `wandb` project name using `--wandb_name NAME`.)
 Models:
 ```
 Models = {
         'ncf' : (NeuralCollaborativeFilter, {